dbashford/mimosa-adhoc-module/README.md

 ## Functionality

-This module forwards registation and workflow functions on to your code, allowing local code to be directly linked into Mimosa's workflows.
+This module forwards registration and workflow functions on to your code, allowing local code to be directly linked into Mimosa's workflows.

 ## Default Config